su2code/su2code.github.io/_tutorials/multiphysics/Unsteady_FSI_Python/Dynamic_FSI_Python.md

 Beginning time integration
 ```

 In these steps, an initial deformation is imposed, if required, and the mesh is deformed accordingly.
-Afterwords, the computation can start:
+Afterwards, the computation can start:

 ```
 >>>> Time iteration 0 / FSI iteration 0 <<<<